smuravyev/smuravyev/README.md

 #### Web developer, web master

-I have more than 13 years of experience in hosting technical support, and I think I know what the clients expect using the site, so I try to do my best to match their expectations, so I like to code the web interfaces.
+I have more than 13 years of experience in hosting technical support, and I think I know what the clients expect using the site, so I try to do my best to match their expectations, so I like to code the web interfaces and, well, I like it.

+Dreaming of the bug-free high-performance reliable and clear interfaces.

 #### What do I use for developing?